Learn

 3Draft aligned inputs

-Shape the data JSON and template JSON for the same version family.
+Shape the data JSON and markdown-template JSON for the same version family.

 4Validate both contracts

-Validate the data first and the template second.
+Validate the data first and the markdown template document second.

 5Render after both pass